emmhh/Inbox-Concierge/README.md

 5. Prunes stale emails (deletes email + bucket assignments + feedback)
 6. Returns `(new_emails, all_emails)` -- only new emails need classification

-### Full Fetch (`fetch_threads`)
+### Full Fetch (`fetch_threads_chunked`)

-Used by Refresh.
-Re-fetches all 200 threads from Gmail:
+Used by "Sync & Classify".
+Re-fetches all 200 threads from Gmail as a pipelined async generator:

 1. Fetches latest 200 thread IDs from Gmail (paginated, 100 per page)
 2. For each thread, fetches full content and upserts into the DB
+3. **Yields emails in chunks** (default 50) as they're saved — enabling classification to start before all threads are fetched
-3. Prunes stale emails that fell out of the latest 200
+4. After all threads are processed, prunes stale emails that fell out of the latest 200

 ### Rolling Window